openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 as cryptographic nonce.
 This ensures replay protection of the proofs.
 The format of key material and proof of possession depends upon the proof scheme and is expressed in a polymorphic manner at the protocol level.

-The Issuer will either directly respond with the credentials or issue an Acceptance Token, which is used by the wallet to poll for completion of the issuance process.
+The Issuer may respond with a copy of the credentials and ask the user to consent to their contents, optionally allowing the user to deselect any properties they do not wish to be present.
+After user consent, the Issuer will either directly respond with the credentials or issue an Acceptance Token, which is used by the wallet to poll for completion of the issuance process.

 (8) (OPTIONAL) The wallet polls the issuer to obtain the credentials previously requested in step (6).
 The issuer either responds with the credentials or HTTP status code "202" indicating that the issuance is not completed yet.

+(9) (OPTIONAL) At a later point in time e.g. when the credential has expired, or if the user decides they would like previously deselected properties to be present in their credential(s), the user may ask the wallet to refresh the existing credential(s).
+The wallet must have a token stored for communicating with the issuer.
+This could be a FIDO authentication key pair, or an OAuth Refresh Token, or a long lived Access Token.
+Either way, an Access Token must be obtained first.
+The issuer will respond as in (7) above.

 Note: If the issuer just wants to offer the user to retrieve a pre-existing credential, it can encode the parameter set of step (6) in a suitable representation and allow the wallet to start